grmble/grmble.github.io/content/md/posts/2022-10-22-learn-you-a-keeframe-part-2.md

 Elm takes care of the rest.
 Events emitted by the view are sent to the update function, and any side effects will result in more calls to the update function.
-After model changes, an async re-render is triggered.
+When the model changes, an async re-render is triggered.
 All of this is done in a type safe manner (`View` really returns `Html Msg`, and `Update` returns `(Model, Cmd Msg)`).